Summer Reverb DIY Pedal Kit from Austin Microphones.

 Tech support is an email away, and comes directly to me.

-Early-Bird price: $149, with FREE Shipping to any USA address.
+FREE Shipping included to any USA address.